-One of the best things you can do freshman year is sign up for retreats.
-The Office of First Year Experience’s 48 Hours is a must freshman year.
-It’s a great time to get away from campus and connect not only with fellow freshmen but also with upperclassmen.
-Ask a BC alum: 48 hours shouldn’t be missed.
+One of the best things you can do freshman year is sign up for retreats and service trips.
+The Office of First Year Experience's 48 Hours retreat is a must freshman year.
+It's a great time to get away from campus and connect not only with fellow freshmen but also with upperclassmen.
+Ask a BC alum: 48 hours shouldn't be missed.

 Kairos, Halftime, and many more retreats are available.
-You may have heard rumors about Kairos (it’s full of secrets!), but trust us when we say to sign up for it and get on the waiting list.
-It’s a special weekend that you’ll never forget.
+You may have heard rumors about Kairos (it's full of secrets!), but trust us when we say to sign up for it even if there's a waiting list.
+It's a special weekend that you'll never forget.

-We would be remiss not to plug the Appalachia Volunteers, one of BC’s most memorable programs.
+BC offers many opportunities to go on service trips, but we would be remiss not to plug Appalachia Volunteers, one of BC's largest programs.
 Spring break can be for trips to Cancun or road trips to Disney, but many students opt to give back.
 Each year, over 400 students volunteer with Habitat for Humanity, building homes in Appalachia for those in need.
-If you do one thing before you leave BC, devote one spring break (or all of them) to the Appalachia Volunteers.
+If you do one thing before you leave BC, devote one spring break (or all of them) to Appalachia Volunteers.